 3. San Antonio

 It’s not a surprise San Antonio is on this list because it’s one of the famous and highly populated cities in the United States.
 But that’s beside the point.
-Does San Antonio make a great wedding venue?
+Does San Antonio make a great place to exchange your vows?
 It depends on the venue you choose, read on to see my suggestion.

 Where to stay in San Antonio

 I had several venues in mind, but I’m more inclined to Hotel Emma because they have fantastic wedding venues and packages.
 They allow you to choose from their pleasant outdoor venue or their luxurious indoor historical spaces, both of which would be perfect for a small wedding with just you, your honey, and your witnesses.

 They also have great rooms – you can choose to stay in their rooms or suites depending on your budget.
 I love their Emma Koehler suite because it’s spacious and decorated with beautiful greenery.

-There are so many fun activities you can engage in in San Antonio.
+There are so many fun activities you can engage in San Antonio.
 However, my favorite is the Riverwalk.
 Here you can shop at the Rivercenter mall, go for a boat tour, visit the museum, among other attractions.
 This is also another great place to see by bike!

 Being the fourth largest city in the United States, you can expect a lot in Houston.
 And besides the great attractions in the city, people from Houston know how to throw a party.
 So, if you’re looking for some kind of elevation in your life, this is a perfect location to say, ‘I do.’